-Whether you participated in this project or your hospital is eager to incorporate the Comprehensive Unit-based Safety Program, the Armstrong Institute provides resources to help you navigate the steps to having a successful CUSP program.
+Whether your hospital has participated in such projects or is seeking to adopt CUSP, the Armstrong Institute provides resources to help you run a successful program.

 We have assembled the following to help you learn more about CUSP.